marioy47/blog-site/src/content/blog/create-and-publish-solidit-contract-from-scratch/index.md

 tags: [ solidity, smart contracts, ethereum, smart chain, binance, truffle, ganache ]
 ---

-# Creating and Publishing a Solidity Contract from Scratch

 For the last year I've been really interested in Blockchain technologies and specially the creation of _Solidity Contracts_.
 Unfortunately most of the tutorials that you find on the Internet assume that you don't want publish contract on a blockchain, that you don't want to use a local blockchain or that you have a dev environment already in place.

 So in this article I'm going to create a very simple contract assuming only that I have installed node and Visual Studio Code.
 No extensions and no global `npm packages` are needed to follow along.

 In this article, I **will not** be explaining what Solidity and blockchain are, or what smart contracts is.
 Those subjects for another article...
 Maybe 🤷.

-## TOC

 ## Setup your editor